Protect and colour your outdoor wooden structures

 - Exterior wood paint or stain

-- Paint and varnish remover or white spirit
+- Paint stripper or white spirit

 There are a few options when it comes to applying your exterior paint or stain.
 Choose from a timber brush, a roller set (some include brushes), or a paint sprayer - these provide the quickest results.
 Look for models that also feature a brush as they combine the speed and ease of a sprayer with the control and precision of a brush.